operator-framework/operator-sdk/website/content/en/docs/building-operators/helm/tutorial.md

 We will create a sample project to let you know how it works and this sample will:

-- Create a Nginx Deployment if it doesn't exist
+- Create an Nginx Deployment if it doesn't exist
 - Ensure that the Deployment size is the same as specified by the Nginx CR spec

 ## Create a new project